-How to Get a Electrician License in Virginia
+How to Get an Electrician License in Virginia

 Last updated: March 1, 2026

 Virginia is a strong market boosted by the Washington DC metro area and military installations, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Virginia is a structured process overseen by the Virginia Department of Professional and Occupational Regulation (DPOR) — Board for Contractors.
+Licensing in Virginia is overseen by the Virginia Department of Professional and Occupational Regulation (DPOR) — Board for Contractors.
+The process does not require any pre-license education hours.
+You'll need to pass the Virginia Journeyman Electrician Exam (administered by PSI) with a score of at least 70%.

-Virginia requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Virginia does not require any pre-license education hours.
 The total cost is relatively affordable at $225 to $600, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |